xiaochuany/mojo-gpu-puzzles/book/src/puzzle_10/puzzle_10.md

-# Puzzle 10: Dot product
+# Puzzle 10: Dot Product

 Implement a kernel that computes the dot-product of vector \\(a\\) and vector \\(b\\) and stores it in \\(out\\).
 You have 1 thread per position.
 You only need 2 global reads and 1 global write per thread.